 - Diagnosing a Dysfunctioning Sphincter of Oddi within the Papilla of Vater

 ERCP can also be used to confirm pancreatic cancer and cancer of the bile duct.
 Once the diagnosis is confirmed, the doctors can customize treatment according to the patient’s needs.
+In case you have a concern or query you can always consult an expert & get answers to your questions!

 Anal fissures are the small tears formed in the anal lining.
 They are also known as anal ulcers.
 An anal fissure causes a lot of pain and bleeding during your bowel movements.
 Usually a fissure heals automatically in a few days time.
 It can be treated with simple home remedies as well.